My hope is that if nothing else, you will find this site entertaining and want to contribute to the conversation.

 A great interview on Women in WP.

-Then one day, I was bored and on MySpace.
-I noticed some record label from South Jersey was looking for singers to help do background vocals on tracks.
-Spoiler alert, I didn’t end up singing but I did up starting a company with the person I contacted on MySpace.
-We ran the company for years and tried many different business angels while we had it.
-I did a podcast, worked for a music magazine, ran a store, but never sang again.
+One day, bored and scrolling through MySpace, I noticed a record label from South Jersey looking for background singers.
+Spoiler alert: I didn’t end up singing, but I did start a business with the person I contacted on MySpace.
+We ran that company for years, exploring all sorts of business angles—podcasts, a music magazine, running a store—but I never sang again.

-One day, we realized that MySpace wasn’t going to be around forever and even though the artists had a MySpace page, it could one day be taken away.
-I started googling tutorials on how to make websites.
-I downloaded Gimp and then found WordPress.
+Eventually, we realized MySpace wasn’t going to be around forever.
+Even though artists had their pages, they could eventually be taken down.
+So, I Googled how to make websites, downloaded Gimp, and eventually found WordPress.

-From music to tech, my life is very full.
-When I’m not talking with amazing colleagues and customers, I spend my time living a beautiful life.
-I recently bought a new home and I’m restoring it back to its former glory in the suburbs.
-It’s the dream.
+From music to tech, my life has been full.
+When I’m not collaborating with incredible colleagues and customers, I’m living my dream.
+I recently bought a new home, and I’m restoring it to its former glory in the suburbs.

-Through writing, food, music, my pets, art, and spirituality, I will continue to keep screwing it up and fixing it.
+Through writing, food, music, my pets, art, and spirituality, I’ll keep screwing it up and fixing it.